Hurricane Gustav: Jamaica and Cayman Islands

-On August 25, Carnival Cruise Lines diverted one of its ships from Montego Bay, Jamaica, to Mexico in order to avoid the storm.
+On August 25, Carnival Cruise Line diverted one of its ships from Montego Bay, Jamaica, to Mexico in order to avoid the storm.
 Jamaica's Office of Disaster Preparedness and Emergency Management (ODPEM) readied response systems in anticipation of Hurricane Gustav affecting the island.

 In the Cayman Islands, a hurricane watch was issued at 6 pm August 25 and upgraded that to a warning on 6 pm August 27.
 Banks and non-essential government services were closed Friday to allow residents to prepare.
 Extra flights were organized to get tourists off the island and, per usual practice, further visits were banned until the All Clear was given.
 Stores and gas stations were busy and each district office offered free plywood to protect windows and residents hurried about to secure their business interests and property.

 Cuba

 Infrared Satellite loops of Hurricane Gustav crossing western Cuba as a major category 4 storm.

 60,000 were evacuated overnight on August 29 from Cuba's western coasts.
 Gustav was projected to strike Cuba on the afternoon of August 30.
 Additional evacuations were ordered on the afternoon of August 30 as Gustav strengthened to a strong Category 4 hurricane, particularly in the low-lying Pinar del Río Province where 190,000 were evacuated.
 On Monday, September 1, Cuban officials reported that Gustav's 155 mi/h winds damaged or destroyed 90,000 homes in Pinar del Río, and knocked down 80 high-tension towers.
 The combined damage estimate from Gustav and the subsequent hurricanes Ike and Paloma is about $9.4 billion (USD), with about 2.1 billion of that from Gustav.